2015 West Australian Media Award Winners Announced

-The Media, Entertainment & Arts Alliance (MEAA), the union and professional association for Australia’s journalists, is delighted to announce the winners of the 2014 West Australian Media Awards – the pre-eminent state-based awards promoting journalistic excellence in print, broadcast and digital media platforms.
+The Media, Entertainment & Arts Alliance (MEAA), the union and industry advocate for Australia’s journalists, is delighted to announce the winners of the 2015 West Australian Media Awards – the pre-eminent state-based awards celebrating journalistic excellence in print, broadcast and digital media platforms.
 The winners were announced this evening at the awards’ gala function at the Empire Function Centre in West Perth.

 MEAA congratulates all the award winners on their fine achievement.

 For more information: Anna Magnus 0423 363 725

 For those that were not able to make the wonderful night here are a few options to view it, see the whole night as it happened on YouTube here